 There are two types of fibre in the diet - insoluble fibre and soluble fibre.
-They work differently in the body.
+They work in different ways in the body.
 A combination of both types of fibre should form part of a healthy balanced diet in order to keep your gut healthy.
 Many foods containing fibre will naturally contain both types.

-This type of fibre does dissolve in water and can be broken down by the natural germs (bacteria) in the bowels.
+This type of fibre dissolves in water and can be broken down by the natural germs (bacteria) in the bowels.
 It softens stools and makes them larger, so that they are easier to pass.
-It also forms a gel in the stomach when mixed with water.
+When mixed with water, it also forms a gel in the stomach.
 The gel binds with excess cholesterol so it does not get absorbed, which helps to reduce the risk of heart disease.
 Also, soluble fibre helps to slow down the digestion of food; therefore, sugar (glucose - our main source of energy) is released and absorbed slowly.
 This keeps our blood sugar levels steady.
 This type of fibre is found in:

 - Psyllium and ispaghula

 These include the following:

 - Wholemeal or wholewheat bread, biscuits and flour.